sfigg/commercialization-public/test/hlk/user/install-microsoft-sql-server.md

 # Install Microsoft SQL Server

+>[!WARNING]
-**Warning**  HLK does not support SQL Server 2014.
+>  HLK does not support SQL Server 2014.
 You must uninstall SQL Server 2014 prior to installing the HLK.

+>[!WARNING]
-**Warning**  HLK does not support 32-bit versions of SQL Server.
+>  HLK does not support 32-bit versions of SQL Server.
 Any 32-bit instance must be uninstalled prior to installing the HLK.